toxinyx/toxinyxcom/README.en.md

 ### Mermaid

-Diagram based on [Mermaid](https://mermaid.js.org/#/), please add `mermaid` as `true` in the Front matter of the article that needs to use the diagram
+Flow charts are based on [Mermaid](https://mermaid.js.org/#/).
+Add `mermaid: true` to the Front matter of articles where you want to use flow charts:

 ```yaml
 ---